 This workshop consists of brief presentations, interactive exercises, videotaped case studies and skills practice to build learner awareness, knowledge, skills and confidence regarding communication.
 Case examples frame realistic issues involving patients and families.
 Experiential learning activities are key to the effectiveness of the workshop.
 Exercises are graduated from personal experiences as a patient, through application of skills via videotaped case situations, to realistic application in structured and safe simulated exercises.
 All learners are encouraged and expected to participate fully in the exercises.
 At the end of the workshop, learners are asked to commit to implement two C.A.R.E. communication skills and then to evaluate the outcomes associated with these approaches.

-IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for clinicians.
-IHC designates this educational activity for a maximum of 6.0 AMA PRA Category 1 Credit(s)™ of the Physician’s Recognition Award of the American Medical Association.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Institute for Healthcare Communication (IHC) takes responsibility for the content, quality and scientific integrity of this CME/CE activity.
+IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The Institute for Healthcare Communication designates the Treating Patients with C.A.R.E. workshop for a maximum of 4.0 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 IHC is also accredited by the American Association of Family Physicians (AAFP) to provide prescribed credit for continuing medical education programs.
 This activity has been reviewed and is acceptable for up to 4 prescribed credit hours by the American Academy of Family Physicians.